Nereuxofficial/duckblog/content/posts/nanomq-double-free/index.md

 and peace of mind that your software is safe from memory bugs.
 %coolduck%

 Thanks, duck!
 I hope you enjoyed this writeup and learned something from it.
-If you have any questions, feel free to reach out to me on [Mastodon](https://infosec.exchange/@Nereuxofficial), [Reddit](https://www.reddit.com/user/Nereuxofficial) or [Github](https://github.com/Nereuxofficial/duckblog/issues/new).
+If you have any questions or feedback, feel free to reach out to me on [Mastodon](https://infosec.exchange/@Nereuxofficial), [Reddit](https://www.reddit.com/user/Nereuxofficial) or [Github](https://github.com/Nereuxofficial/duckblog/issues/new).